-Pull down the global menu, available at the very top, to navigate around.
-The menu displays the different products and systems integrated with your website.
+The menu displays a product switcher which opens a product selector area.
+From the product selector area, you can open products and systems integrated with your website.
 Select CMS (for example) to display available options in the submenu.

 Note: Your menu options vary depending on your access rights.
 These user guide examples assume that the user has full permissions to all functions in Episerver.